-- 1) Lab Experiment #1: Determination of % KHP in an Unknown (Acid-Base Titration) - 2) Lab Experiment #4: Total Hardness (EDTA Titration and Ion Chromatography)
+- 1) Lab Experiment #1: Determination of % KHP in an Unknown (Acid-Base Titration) - 2) Lab Experiment #5: Spectrophotometric Determination of Iron

-If a student is absent for one of these lab experiments listed above, the student will be given an alternative assignment to the lab report [since he/she has no experiment data] called the Journal Article Assignment worth 100 points.
-That will offset the zero (0) out of 100 on the lab report the student earned.
-This alternative assignment however does not offset the zero (0) out of 150 for the accuracy grade for the missed lab work.
+If a student is absent for a lab experiment listed above, one is given an alternative graded report [since one has no experiment data] called the Journal Article Assignment worth 100 points.
+This can offset the zero (0) out of 100 on the lab report.
+The alternative report does not offset the zero (0) accuracy grade for missed lab work.